kkamara/kelvinkamara/readme.md

 * https://garfnet.org.uk/cms/tables/radio-frequencies/internet-radio-player/

+Reload DOM every x minutes to randomize `currentTime` for offline content.

+The play settings for online content stay the same.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.